Flights to Bangkok Airport

 Thai Airways offer direct flights from Sydney, Perth, Brisbane and Melbourne to Bangkok.
 Qantas and Emirates both fly direct from Sydney.
 Indirect flights stop-over in other South East Asian cities.
 Flight time from Sydney is 9 hours direct and 7 hours direct from Perth.
 Add a couple of hours for indirect flights.
 Ticket prices range from 900 AUD to 1200 AUD depending on airline and season.
 Perth flights are cheaper.

 Budget carrier Air Asia flies from Sydney, Melbourne, Brisbane, and Perth via Kuala Lumpur for as little as 700 AUD and 500 AUD from Perth.
 Even lower prices are often available during their frequent promotions.
 Book a long way in advance for the cheapest fares.
-Air Asia fly to Don Mueang airport in Bangkok and not Suvarnabhumi.
+Air Asia flies to Don Mueang airport in Bangkok and not Suvarnabhumi.
 Jet Star is slightly more expensive than Air Asia but flies direct to Bangkok from Melbourne.
 Thai Airways fly directly from Auckland to Bangkok in 12 hours.
 Other airlines fly indirectly via Australia or South-East Asian cities in 13 – 17 hours.
 Ticket prices range from 1500 NZD to 1700 NZD.
 Budget carrier Air Asia has flights to Bangkok from Auckland for 1400 NZD or less but stop-over twice.

 There are no direct flights from Johannesburg to Bangkok.
-One stop Indirect flights are available with Etihad, Ethiopian, Emirates, Qatar, Cathy Pacific, Kenya and South African/Thai (via Hong Kong).
+One-stop Indirect flights are available with Etihad, Ethiopian, Emirates, Qatar, Cathy Pacific, Kenya and South African/Thai (via Hong Kong).
 Fares range from 500 USD TO 1300 USD depending on airline and season.
 Flight time is generally 17 – 23 hours, though the South African/Thai code-sharing flight takes 13 hours.

 Thai Airways offer flights to Bangkok from most major Asian cities.
 The budget airline Air Asia has flights to Bangkok from almost all Asian countries at fares that the major airlines cannot match.
 Almost all flights from major cities are direct.
 Other budget airlines flying between Asian countries and Bangkok include Jetstar, Scoot, Tiger, Nok, Bangkok Airways and Jet Airways (for India).

 Thailand has an efficient public transport network with low-cost airlines, trains, buses, minivans, and private taxis.
+You can search for internal flights & all other transport options using the form below.
+You can also buy tickets, many of which are refundable and adjustable if you change plans.